williamervin7/Airline-Flight-Price-Analysis-with-APIs-Azure/README.md

 ## 🚀 Roadmap

 ### Phase 1 (Local: Python + Colab)
-- Connect to Skyscanner / Amadeus API.
+- Connect to Amadeus API.
-- Collect flight pricing data (routes, times, booking windows).
+- Collect flight pricing data for IHA -> LAX from 11/15/2025-12/31/2025 using github workflow
-- Explore key trends: cheapest times to fly, seasonal effects, route comparisons.
+- Explore key trends: cheapest times to fly, seasonal effects.
 - Answer structured business questions:
-  - *What’s the average price swing for Houston → NYC by booking month?*
+  - *What’s the average price swing for Houston → lAX by booking day?*
   - *Which routes have the highest seasonal variation?*
   - *What is the optimal booking window to minimize costs?*
   - *How do weekend vs. weekday departures affect average price?*